Trump administration makes new $916 billion offer for COVID-19 aid

 McConnell has been pushing a smaller $500 billion measure and has said Trump would sign that.

-Reporting by Susan Cornwell and David Morgan; Additional reporting by Richard Cowan in Washington, and Simon Lewis in Wilmington, Delaware; Editing by Scott Malone, Aurora Ellis Jonathan Oatis and Peter Cooney
+Reporting by Susan Cornwell and David Morgan; Additional reporting by Richard Cowan in Washington, and Simon Lewis in Wilmington, Delaware; Editing by Scott Malone, Peter Cooney and Leslie Adler

 Our Standards: The Thomson Reuters Trust Principles.